-How is bipolar disorder treated?
+How is bipolar disorder diagnosed?

 - Join a support group.
 You and your family can share information and experiences with the support group.

-- What treatment is best for me?
+- What treatment is best for bipolar disorder?

-- Are there any support groups in my area?
+- Are there any support groups in my area that you recommend?

-- Should I make any changes to my diet?
+- Should I make any changes to my diet or exercise plan?